-Add: A student may add a course prior to the second meeting of the class.
+Add: A student may add a course prior to the second meeting of a traditional class.
+(Traditional classes are those that meet twice a week.)
 Any additions to the student's schedule after the second class meeting must be approved by the head of the department in which the course is offered.
-No additions will be permitted after the day identified as the last day for refunds in the applicable term.
+No student will be permitted to register after the day identified as the last day for refunds in the applicable term.

-Resignation: Resignation occurs when a student decides to withdraw from all courses for which he or she is registered.
+Resignation: Resignation occurs when a student withdraws from all courses for which he or she is registered.
 If a student resigns prior to the day identified as the fifth day of classes, the courses will be deleted from the record.
 Resignation after classes have started on the sixth day will result in a student receiving a grade of W (Withdrawal).

-The deadline for withdrawing from a course is identified in the term schedule of classes.
-This date is specified in the academic calendar.
+The deadline for withdrawing from a course is specified in the academic calendar.
 In order to withdraw before the deadline, a student must complete the process in the school of his or her major/advisor.
-After the last day for refunds, a grade of W (Withdrawal) will be recorded on the student's official academic record.
+After the last day for refunds, a grade of W will be recorded on the student's official academic record.